vectordotdev/vector/changelog.d/19595_lock_data_dir.fix.md

-Acquire and hold an exclusive lock to the global data directory until the config is dropped.
+Vector now acquires an exclusive lock to the data directory.
+This avoids two Vector processes accidentally using the same data directory.